gromerol/utilerias/urbanairship/mobile/ios/documentation/index.md

 ## Apple Push Docs
 <http://developer.apple.com/library/ios/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Introduction/Introduction.html>

+## Breaking Changes

+If you are upgrading from an earlier version of this module (prior to version 3.0.0) you should be aware of the following breaking changes to the API:

+* The deprecated `options` property has been removed.
+The `airshipconfig.plist' file is now required to specify your Urban Airship credentials and options.
+* The properties in the `airshipconfig.plist` file have changed from earlier versions of the Urban Airship SDK.
+See the `Create AirshipConfig.plist` section of the [Urban Airship documentation](http://docs.urbanairship.com/build/ios.html) for further details.
+The `airshipconfig.plist` file included with the module's example application contains the updated properties.
+* Rich Push user info is stored in the device keychain.
+This allows the user info to persist through app uninstalls and device upgrades, but this can cause problems during development if you want to test a fresh install.
+To force a reset of the user credentials, set `clearKeychain` to YES in either the `AirshipConfig.plist` file.
+This clears the keychain every time the application starts, so it should only be used in development.

 ## Setup

 Follow these steps to properly setup your Titanium iOS application to use Urban Airship push notifications.